 "Besides the charging of mobile robots, a future application of the technology may be the charging of drones in midair, with a charging drone based on the DeltaCharger mechanism wired to the ground power station and a target UAV being recharged without landing," Tsetserukou said.
 "Innovative autonomous ships and tankers with electric motors could also be charged during sailing with the proposed concept, as this would prevent them from having to enter ports for refueling.
 Additionally, any types of robots such as robot dog, outdoor cleaning robots, and even self-driving cars can be charged in the similar way."

 In the future, the innovative robot charging system developed by this team of researchers could be adapted to charge countless different robotic systems, ranging from autonomous vehicles to mobile robots.
 Meanwhile, Tsetserukou and his colleagues plan to continue working on the initial prototype they created to further improve its performance and generalizability.

 "To increase the power of the electric source, swarm of MobileCharger robots can form parallel connection with increased capacity to charge powerful vehicles or series connection to adjust output voltage to the target vehicle," Tsetserukou said.
-"In the future, we can imagine that robots will not only charge but also repair the autonomous robots to make Roboverse (robotic universe) self-sustainable."
+"In the future, we can imagine that robots with cloud AI will not only charge but also repair the autonomous robots to make Roboverse (Robot Metaverse) self-sustainable."